lawsoncrow/lawsoncrow.github.io/index.md

 <body bgcolor = "LightSkyBlue">

-<h2><strong>About Me</strong></p>
+<p><strong>About Me</strong></p>

-<h3>I am a Freshman Business student at The University of Texas at Austin, McCombs School of Business.
+<p>I am a Freshman Business student at The University of Texas at Austin, McCombs School of Business.
 I am from Austin and love to hangout with friends and watch sports.
 My favorite teams are the Texas Longhorns, Liverpool FC, and Austin FC.  <br /><br /></p>

 </body>